dinghaoluo/dinghaoluo.github.io/_writing/alphafold.md

 ## After CASP14

 On 15 July 2021, DeepMind published the full AlphaFold2 method and open-sourced its code in *Nature* (Jumper et al., 'Highly accurate protein structure prediction with AlphaFold').
+The paper has since accumulated over 30,000 citations, a figure that reflects not merely interest but active use.
 In the same month, DeepMind partnered with the European Molecular Biology Laboratory's European Bioinformatics Institute (EMBL-EBI) to launch the AlphaFold Protein Structure Database.
 The initial release covered the proteomes of twenty-one model organisms, including the entire human proteome.
 In July 2022, the database expanded to over 200 million predicted structures, covering nearly all catalogued protein sequences.
+More than three million users in over 190 countries have accessed AlphaFold tools, many of them working on organisms and proteins for which no experimental structure had ever been determined.
 What had been a bottleneck lasting years, sometimes decades, was reduced to a database query.

+In May 2024, DeepMind published AlphaFold3 in *Nature*.
+The third generation replaced the structure module with a diffusion-based architecture and introduced a unified framework capable of predicting the structures of complexes involving proteins, DNA, RNA, small molecules, and ions.
+On the PoseBusters benchmark for protein-ligand binding, AlphaFold3 achieved 76 per cent accuracy, against 50 to 60 per cent for traditional docking methods.
+The expansion from single-chain protein prediction to multi-molecular complex modelling marks a qualitative shift in scope.

+AlphaFold3's release was accompanied by controversy.
+Unlike AlphaFold2, whose code was made freely available, DeepMind did not release AlphaFold3's code alongside the paper. *Nature* drew criticism for publishing a method that could not be independently reproduced.
+Independent groups responded by building their own implementations, including OpenFold3 and Boltz-1.
+DeepMind eventually released AlphaFold3 code and model parameters for academic, non-commercial use on 11 November 2024, resolving the immediate dispute but not the underlying tension between scientific openness and commercial interest.

+In October 2024, the Nobel Committee awarded the Prize in Chemistry jointly to David Baker, for computational protein design, and to Demis Hassabis and John Jumper, for protein structure prediction.
+The award was notable for its speed: the interval between the achievement and the prize was roughly four years, unusually short for the Nobel.
+The committee's citation acknowledged both the practical consequences and the conceptual significance of the work.

 ## Limitations